Pressio/pressio-demoapps/README.md

 auto problem         = pda::createProblemEigen(meshObj, pda::Euler1d::Sod, order);
 // ...
 ```
-This will create an instance of the Sod1d problem and selects the 5-th order WENO for doing the edge reconstruction (more details on the schemes and stencils are given below).
+This will create an instance of the Sod1d problem and select the 5-th order WENO for doing the edge reconstruction (more details on the schemes and stencils are given below).
 All C++ problem instances in *pressio-demoapps* meet the following C++ API:
 ```cpp
 class Problem
 {